redhat-sap/sap-workshops/sap-smart-management/README.md

 Let's check the information for this particular rule, and how to create a remediation plan to address automatically possible future issues caused by this.

 [![smart-insights-remediate](img/insights_remediation.gif)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/insights_remediation.gif)

+### Conclusion

+We have explored some of the capabilities Red Hat Satellite and Red Hat Insights can provide to SAP Customers.
+These products along Red Hat Automation Platform are powerful solutions to automatically manage and automate the SAP Digital Core platform from customers, no matter where they decide to run it, on-prem or any cloud.